 (7) Design your service around your relationship with customers

 (8) Understand and redesign (if required) the process and products needed for the reliable performance of service to your customers.

-At this point you are beginning to grasp all the elements as to what is required to become Circular.
+At this point you are beginning to grasp all the elements as to what is required to become circular.
 Now it is time to select your team (see Step One for the Eight Skills for a Circular Team).

 (9) Who are the people in your company to trust and give space to begin reviewing your company’s business?

 (10) How do you create a team that combines the most creative people with the most experienced?
 Or do you give them separate positions?

 Who Are Your Stakeholders and How Do You Involve Them?

 Preparing a new or changing an existing business model requires the participation of several stakeholders.
 Remember, you cannot change a business overnight so these stakeholders are important.
 Do you know all your stakeholders and do you have ‘buy in’ from all of them?

 (11) Is a circular business an ambition of a few individuals or is it largely supported by the company?